RNIB reading services

 RNIB Reading Services is a digital library containing thousands of audiobooks and e-books in both text and Braille.
 If you live in the UK and are visually impaired, you can register for free access.
 You can read or listen to titles by using the Dolphin EasyReader app, Amazon Echo smart speaker or any device or app that supports DAISY books such as the RNIB Accord USB Player or the FS Reader app included with Fusion, JAWS and ZoomText software.

-RNIB Reading services highlights
+RNIB reading services highlights

 RNIB Reading Services can be helpful for: